AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 Acknowledgements
 ---

-For all those who believe in honest computation (add funders)
+For all those who believe in honest computation

+(also add funders)